codeplaysoftware/standards-proposals/interop_task/interop_task.md

 ## Motivation

-OpenCL applications often build around a set of of fixed function operations which take OpenCL buffers in order to run a hard-coded OpenCL kernels.
-However, because SYCL does not allow a user to access cl_mem object out of an cl::sycl::accessor, it difficult/impossible to integrate such library into a SYCL application, as the only current way to do this is to create all OpenCL buffers up-front, which is not always possible.
+SYCL does not allow a user to access cl_mem object out of an cl::sycl::accessor, it difficult/impossible to integrate OpenCL library to use them as is inside the data-flow execution model of SYCL, as the only current way to do this is to create all OpenCL buffers up-front, which is not always possible.

 This proposal introduces a way for a user to retrieve the OpenCL buffer associate with a SYCL buffer and enqueue a host task that can execute an arbitrary portion of host code within the SYCL runtime, therefore taking advantage of SYCL dependency analysis and scheduling.

-## Enqueuing host tasks on SYCL queues
+## Accessing low-level API functionality on SYCL queues

-We introduce a new type of handler, the **codeplay::handler**, which includes a new **interop\_task** method that executes a task on the host.
+We introduce a new type of handler, the **codeplay::handler**, which includes a new **interop\_task** method that enables submission of low-level API code from the host.
 By submitting this command group to the SYCL device queue, we guarantee it is executed in-order w.r.t the other command groups on the same queue.
 Simultaneously, we guarantee that this operation is performed